 If you have employees, list them here and explain their role and responsibilities.
 If you plan to hire more employees, list what they will be doing.

-If you do not yet have an office, write down your requirements for the physical location you will need.
+If you do not yet have an office, write down your requirements for the physical location of the insurance business.
 Where should it ideally be?
 How far is it from your top competitors?
 Will you be seeing clients here?
-How about customers?
-List the estimated costs of running the space, making sure to include rent, bills, furniture, equipment and everything else you’ll need to run the office.
+List the estimated costs of running the space, making sure to include rent, bills, furniture, equipment and everything else you'll need to run the office.
+These numbers will figure into your profit and loss statement.

 Products and Services

 List all the insurance products you plan to sell.
-Include add-ons like gap insurance, roadside assistance, surety bonds, flood and earthquake insurance.
+Insurance companies like to work with independent agents who can sell all they have to offer.
+If you sell personal auto, include add-ons like gap insurance, roadside assistance, surety bonds, flood and earthquake insurance.
+Even renters insurance.

 Do you plan to offer service aside from insurance?
-For instance, will your life and health new hire be doing financial advising and retirement planning?
+For instance, will your health and life insurance new hire be doing financial advising and retirement planning in addition to selling insurance?

 Describe your sales strategy and what you offer customers after a sale.
 Is there an after-hours call center?
 Do you work weekends?
 Long term, what do you offer?
 Do you have an annual policy review or a requoting process to see if you can offer lower rates?

-Do you have a brand?
+Do you have a brand for your insurance agency?
 How about a logo, business cards, a website?
 List everything you have and what you plan to implement/create.

 How do you plan to grow your client base?
+What's your target market?
 Describe your marketing strategy (direct mail, social media, blogging, email marketing, print or radio advertising, etcetera).
+Will you be doing your own digital marketing or buying insurance leads?

 Also, list your expenses here too.
 Do you plan to make company t-shirts, notepads, pens, hats?
 How do you plan to distribute these for visibility or do you only plan to give them to employees?

-What’s your sales strategy (5-mile radius or nationally)?
+What's your sales strategy (the local market or nationally)?
+What's your competitive advantage?
 Will you hire producers or are your agents doing the selling too?
 Will you be buying leads outside of your usually territory to branch out as much as possible?
 Will you work with a referral source?
 Give detailed descriptions here, even of how you plan to recruit new hires.
 Also, mention it if you plan to buy leads instead of spending money generating leads on your own.

 List your expenses and your compensation plans for each employee.